flyark/AFM-LIS/README.md

 ![Figure 2A](https://github.com/flyark/AFM-LIS/raw/main/Figure%202A.png)

-AIllustration of the algorithm for identifying the Local Interaction Area (LIA) and calculating the Local Interaction Score (LIS).
+> Illustration of the algorithm for identifying the Local Interaction Area (LIA) and calculating the Local Interaction Score (LIS).
 Following AlphaFold-Multimer predictions, Predicted Aligned Error (PAE) values, indicative of individual amino acid interaction likelihood, are extracted from ColabFold outputs.
 A PAE cutoff is applied, ignoring amino acid contacts with higher PAE values while retaining those below the threshold as part of the LIA.
 PAE values within the LIA are inverted to a scale of 0 to 1, where higher values denote stronger predicted interactions.
 The average of these inverted PAE values at the interaction interfaces yields the LIS.

 ## Requirements